GSA-TTS/identity-handbook/_articles/appdev-updating-pwned-passwords.md

 appendix_url: https://docs.google.com/document/d/1ZMpi7Gj-Og1dn-qUBfQHqLc1Im7rUzDmIxKn11DPJzk/edit#heading=h.2dv73pe5frx0
 ---

-This article walks through updating our pwned passwords dataset in S3.
+This article walks through updating our Pwned Passwords dataset in S3.
-The script will download the (at the time of this posting) 17.2 gb pwned passwords file from [haveibeenpwned](https://haveibeenpwned.com/Passwords) and then post it to our AWS environments is specified.
+The script will download the (at the time of this posting) 17.2 gb Pwned Passwords file from [haveibeenpwned](https://haveibeenpwned.com/Passwords) and then post it to our AWS environments as specified.

 We have separate buckets for sandbox and production.
 To upload the files you must: